The Free Store is UTK’s sustainable thrifting initiative that gives away gently used items through our 22nd St store and on-campus pop-ups at no cost!

 Outside of our end-of-semester donation drives at residence halls, we are always accepting donations of gently-used items.

-Please do not leave donations outside at either location.
+Please do not leave donations outside of donation bins.

 22nd St Duplex